Gandang1/Travelmate/README.md

 39. Activities booking
 40. Two-way full package

-Let me know if you'd like to add or refine any features!
+Let me know if you'd like to add or refine any features